Business Acquisitions and Divestitures

 In December 2019, the Company completed the sale of a Milacron manufacturing facility located in Germany.
 As a result of the sale, the Company received net cash proceeds of $13.1 during the nine months ended June 30, 2020.
 There was no material impact to the Consolidated Statement of Operations resulting from the sale of the facility during the nine months ended June 30, 2020.

 Divestiture of Cimcool

 The Company determined that the sale of Cimcool did not represent a strategic shift that had or will have a major effect on its consolidated results of operations, and therefore Cimcool was not classified as a discontinued operation.
-Cimcool’s results of operations were included within the Molding Technology Solutions reportable operating segment until the completion of the sale on March 30, 2020.
+Cimcool’s results of operations were included within the Milacron reportable segment until the completion of the sale on March 30, 2020.

 The entire disclosure for a business combination (or series of individually immaterial business combinations) completed during the period, including background, timing, and recognized assets and liabilities.
 The disclosure may include leverage buyout transactions (as applicable).